muggy8/improbable/have-and-havenot/3gQ6l5hb.md

 Then how did I escape?

-This is a simulation has already been ruled out...
+This being a simulation has already been ruled out...

 Maybe a software bug?